Type 91 10 cm howitzer

-The Type 91 10 cm howitzer (九一式十糎榴弾砲, Kyūisshiki Jyūsenchi Ryūdanhō) was a 105 mm howitzer used by the Imperial Japanese Army during the Second Sino-Japanese War and World War II.
+The Type 91 10 cm howitzer (九一式十糎榴弾砲, Kyūisshiki Jyūsenchi Ryūdanhō) was a 105 mm howitzer used by the Imperial Japanese Army during the Second Sino-Japanese War and World War II as the standard Japanese light howitzer.
+The Type 91 10 cm howitzer was designed by the French company Schneider during the late 1920s per Japanese Army requirements and was considered to be light, robust and reliable.
+Type 91 howitzers were issued to artillery regiments where they would supplement 75mm field guns.
 The Type 91 number was designated for the year the gun was accepted, 2591 in the Japanese imperial year calendar, or 1931 in the Gregorian calendar.

 History and development

-The Type 91 10 cm howitzer was an orthodox design howitzer, based largely on contemporary French Canon de 105 mle 1913 Schneider howitzers ordered during the late 1920s by the Japanese Army Technical Bureau for evaluation purposes.
+The Type 91 10 cm howitzer was an orthodox design howitzer which was designed by the French company Schneider during the late 1920s for the Japanese Army Technical Bureau.
+The Japanese Army put heavy emphasis on capability and lightweight, insisting that Schneider reduce at least 200kg from the base model before formal adoption.
 It was intended to supplement, and eventually supersede the largely obsolete Type 38 15 cm howitzer, which had been in service since the end of the Russo-Japanese War.
 Over one thousand units were produced beginning in 1931.

 Design

 For a weapon of modern design the Model 91 (1931) 105 mm howitzer is by U. S. standards an extremely crude-looking piece.
 It is much smaller and lighter than the German and U. S. howitzers of the same caliber, weighing even less than the standard 75 mm guns used in Europe in World War I. Despite its lightness and its appearance of not having been quite finished, it is capable of throwing a 35 lb shell very nearly as far as can the heavier and far more formidable looking German 105 mm howitzer.